roblatour/OMVBackup/README.md

     Notes:

-	 the '120' above refers to 120 minutes, as needed this value may changed
+	 the '120' above refers to 120 minutes.
+As needed this value may changed for your specific needs.

 	 this new timing will apply immediately and whenever the machine is accessed in the future